 During the ’60s, a new generation of British rhythm and blues bands such as the Rolling Stones, The Yardbirds, The Animals, Manfred Mann (who hold the record for the most appearances — 102!), and John Mayall forged the coming of a new era in pop music at the Marquee.

 On March 13, 1964, the venue was relocated to its most famous location in London’s Soho district, at 90 Wardour Street.
 The Marquee became the most important venue for the emerging British scene and witnessed the birth and rise of some of the most important artists in the ’60s and ’70s such as David Bowie (who would play lunchtime shows), Jimi Hendrix (who appeared four times), Pink Floyd, Cream, Led Zeppelin, Free, Queen, Yes, Genesis, Jethro Tull, Rod Stewart, and many others.

-The Who went on to make some of the best rock and pop records ever, have sold ove 100 million records, and have charted over 25 Top 40 singles.
+The Who went on to make some of the best rock and pop records ever, have sold over 100 million records, and have charted over 25 Top 40 singles.
 The classic lineup of Roger Daltrey, Pete Townshend, John Entwistle, and Keith Moon can stand next to any other great British band, including Zeppelin, The Stones, The Kinks, and The Beatles.
-Not only were they a great live act, The Who made belting singles.

 The way live music is today makes it hard to imagine how important a live venue like The Marquee was.
 We don’t have venues like this anymore, which is such a shame.
 Can you imagine a club now where all the happening acts were appearing?
-No, sadly we’ve not had that for a long time.
 The Marquee helped launch the careers of so many great acts, so many of whom are still around today, which says a lot for them — and the state of live music today.